tedklin/MotionProfiling/README.md

-# Motion-Profiling
+# Motion Profiling
-Creates text file with data for graphing motion profiles (trapezoidal or s-curve velocity)
+Creates file with data for graphing motion profiles (trapezoidal or s-curve velocity)

 Input desired distance, max acceleration, mode (pure s-curve, trapezoidal, more to be added later), max velocity, and clock speed.
 Output data for velocity, distance, and acceleration over time